ballerina-attic/docs-ballerina-vscode-extension/en/docs/index.md

 # Get started

-The sections below walk you through how to get started with the Ballerina VS Code extension by installing it and opening a Ballerina package in it.
+The sections below walk you through how to get started with the Ballerina VS Code extension by installing it and opening a Ballerina package via it.

 ## Install the Ballerina extension